Seymour I. Schwartz: Cartography and map collecting

 In July 1963, Schwartz was promoted to Associate Professor with unlimited tenure.
-On the same day he learned this news, his wife, Dr. Ruth Schwartz, suggested that he was too focused on surgery and needed a hobby.
+On the same day he learned this news, Ruth suggested that he was too focused on surgery and needed a hobby.
 He agreed, on the condition that she find him a hobby.
 While in a secondhand book store, she purchased a used copy of R.V.
 Tooley's Maps and Mapmakers, which became the origin of his interest in cartography.

 He made his first map purchase in 1965, a small map of New York State from 1795.
 In 1972 he began his collection of rare maps when he acquired the 1508 Ruysch world map.
 He continued to collect rare maps throughout the 1970s and in 1981 purchased one of only two known manuscript maps drawn by a 20 year old George Washington.
 The early 1980s was also a period when he developed an increasing expertise in cartography beginning with his authorship of the book titled The Mapping of America.
 This was followed by the publication of his books This Land is Your Land: The Geographic Evolution of the United States (2000), The Mis-Mapping of America (2003) and Putting "America" on the Map (2007).
 In 2008, he gifted the majority of his map collection to the University of Virginia in Charlottesville, Virginia, which subsequently dedicated the Schwartz Map Room in his honor.

 Historian

 Schwartz's fascination with history has led him to research and write on a number of historical topics beginning with the 1995 publication of The French and Indian War, 1754 – 1763, and The Imperial Struggle for North America.
 He became a member of the advisory board of the National Museum of American History of the Smithsonian Institution and has served on the board of the Geography and Map Division of the Library of Congress.
 In 2009, he authored a manuscript on the contributions of American surgeons to the field of surgery in his book entitled, Gifted Hands.
-As an octogenarian, he has published several other historical books, including Holystic Medicine: The Patron Saints of Medicine and Cadwallader Colden: A Biography.
+As an active octogenarian, he published several other historical books, including Holystic Medicine: The Patron Saints of Medicine and Cadwallader Colden: A Biography.

 Later career

-As of June 2015, Schwartz was the University of Rochester Department of Surgery Distinguished Alumni Professor.
+Schwartz was the University of Rochester Department of Surgery Distinguished Alumni Professor.
 He remained an active member of the surgical community in Rochester and regularly attended Grand Round lectures.
 He delivered a prestigious and memorable Grand Round lecture in March 2015, highlighting the history of surgery and the legacy of the Department of Surgery at the University of Rochester.
 Schwartz continued to be an active participant in resident education and has recently led the way in raising nearly one million dollars for the University of Rochester Department of Surgery Resident Education Fund.